merleezy/fitness-tracker-ai/README.md

 # Fitness Tracker with Personalized Meal & Workout AI

 A full-stack fitness tracking application built with Flask and SQLite.
 Users can register, log in, track workouts, and receive personalized AI-based meal and workout recommendations.
-Designed for extensibility, clean code, and real-world deployment.

----

 ## Features